 Potential patients look at dentists, orthodontists and oral healthcare professionals online before choosing a provider.
-In fact, a recent survey found consumers will go through an average of 10 online reviews before selecting a local business.
+In fact, Binary Fountain’s recent healthcare consumer survey found consumers will read an average of nine online reviews before choosing a doctor.

 This means that what people are saying about you online (and your composite star rating) matters.

 It isn’t just the quality of reviews – frequency and volume matter too.
-According to the same BrightLocal survey, 85% of consumers thought online reviews older than 3 months were no longer relevant.
+According to BrightLocal, 84% of consumers thought online reviews older than 3 months were no longer relevant.

 If you work in an area where dental coverage is rare, your online reputation is that much more important.
 Prospective patients without dental insurance are even more likely to be influenced by online reviews because they don’t have a set list of in-network dentists to choose from.

 If you haven’t been paying attention to your online reputation, chances are you are missing out on significant opportunities to grow your dental practice.

 Now that you know why online reviews matter, what can you do to improve your online presence?
 Don’t worry, it isn’t as intimidating as it may seem.
 You just have to get started with these four steps: